zxpzhong/3D-RecGAN-pytorch/README.md

-# A unofficial pyotrch implement of 3D-RecGAN (ICCV Workshops 2017)
+# An unofficial pyotrch implement of 3D-RecGAN (ICCV Workshops 2017)

 # Requirements